SeriouslyInc/tylertate/blog/_posts/2012-03-08-on-consistency-three-levels.markdown

 While the traditional continuum is useful, the points along that continuum deserve further exploration.
 In particular, we need to account for how consistency affects cross-channel experiences.
 In that light, I suggest that three points—not two—should underpin our thinking:

 * **Internal**.
 The *creature* itself.
 A specific website, application, or experience in isolation from all others.
 * **Local**.
-The immediate *habitat* in which a website, habitat, or experience coexists.
+The immediate *habitat* in which a website, application, or experience coexists.
 It could be the web as a whole or a device's operating system, for instance.
 * **External**.
 The *ecosystem* encompassing the habitats in which the various websites, applications, and experiences reside.

 <img src="http://tylertate.com/resources/images/2012-03-08/ecosystem.jpg" width="712" class="normal-width" alt="Three levels: internal, local, external" />